Everything You Need to Know About Visiting Hokkaido (17 Questions Answered)

 Getting There

-Q: Should I fly or take the Shinkansen?
+Q: Should you fly or take the Shinkansen?

 Fly.
 Unless you're already in northern Honshu, the Shinkansen from Tokyo to Sapporo takes about 4 hours and costs 23,000+ JPY.
 Flights from Tokyo Haneda or Narita take 1.5 hours and cost 7,000-15,000 JPY on budget carriers (Peach, Jetstar, Skymark) when booked ahead.
 New Chitose Airport (CTS) is 40 minutes from Sapporo by rapid train (1,150 JPY).

 The Hokkaido Shinkansen only reaches Hakodate currently (the Sapporo extension opens later).
-If you're visiting Hakodate first, the Shinkansen from Tokyo (4 hours, 23,430 JPY) makes sense — it's scenic and comfortable.
+If Hakodate is your first stop, the Shinkansen from Tokyo (4 hours, 23,430 JPY) makes sense — it's scenic and comfortable.

 Q: Is the Japan Rail Pass worth it for Hokkaido?

 For Hokkaido-only travel, the Hokkaido Rail Pass is better value: 5-day (20,000 JPY) or 7-day (26,000 JPY).
-Covers all JR Hokkaido trains including limited express to Asahikawa, Furano, Otaru, Noboribetsu, and Hakodate.
+It covers all JR Hokkaido trains including the limited express to Asahikawa, Furano, Otaru, Noboribetsu, and Hakodate.
 Worth it if you're making 3+ long-distance train trips.

 In summer, yes — unless you're only visiting Sapporo and Otaru.
 Furano, Biei, eastern Hokkaido (Shiretoko, Akan), and most countryside attractions are poorly served by trains.
-Rental from 6,000-8,000 JPY/day.
-International Driving Permit required.
+Rental runs 6,000-8,000 JPY/day.
+An International Driving Permit is required.
 Roads are excellent with English GPS.

 In winter, it depends on your comfort level.
 Winter driving requires snow tires (included by rental companies) and experience with icy roads.
 For Niseko, take the bus from Sapporo (2,600 JPY, 2.5 hours).
 For Sapporo-Otaru-Noboribetsu, the train is fine.